ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a brain tumor. Use the menu to see other pages.

 If the tumor returns after the original treatment, it is called a recurrent tumor.
 A recurrent brain tumor generally comes back near where it originally started.
 Rarely, it may come back in another place or in several areas, which is called a multifocal recurrence.

-When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+If a recurrence happens, a new cycle of testing will begin to learn as much as possible about it.
 After this testing is done, you and your doctor will talk about the treatment options.
 Often the treatment plan will include the treatments described above such as surgery, radiation therapy, chemotherapy, and targeted therapy, but they may be used in a different combination or given at a different pace.
 Options may include:

 Alternating electric field therapy for people with recurrent high-grade glioma

 There is no single approach to treating a recurrent brain tumor, and your treatment plan will be based on many factors.
 Whichever treatment plan you choose, palliative and supportive care will be important for relieving symptoms and side effects.
 Your doctor may suggest clinical trials of new drugs that are being created and tested to treat brain tumors that may help with recurrent tumors.
 Many of these new drugs are called "molecular targeted therapies" because they are small in size, which means they can be taken by mouth and/or can target specific parts of the brain tumor cells (see "Targeted therapy," above).
 These new drugs are being tested either alone or in combination with standard chemotherapy.
 Learn more about clinical trials on brain tumor treatment in the Latest Research section.